hasura/graphql-engine/docs/graphql/core/guides/postgres/import-data.rst

 Step 2: Connect to the postgres database
 ------------------------------------------

-You can connect to the postgres database using the ``psql`` command on the command line like the following:
+You can connect to the postgres database using the ``psql`` command on the terminal like the following:

 .. code-block:: bash